All About Rectal Cancer

 How is rectal cancer diagnosed?

 In addition to the tests noted above, a tumor sample may be sent to a pathology lab.
 This can be done with a biopsy specimen or a larger specimen, which is removed during surgery.
-The pathologist will prepare a pathology report, which is a written report that will give you more details about the tumor type, size, and any changes specific to your tumor.
-The pathology most often reveals an adenocarcinoma.
+The pathologist will prepare a pathology report.
+This is a written report that will give you more details about the tumor type, size, and any changes specific to your tumor.

 How is rectal cancer staged?